quanteda/tutorials.quanteda.io/content/multilingual/_index.en.markdown

 # Processing different languages

-Learn processing of non-English texts
+Learn pre-processing of texts in different languages